-A more direct test of social image effects associated with others knowing whether we vote comes from the large scale experiment conducted by Gerber et al. (2008).
-During a 2006 primary election in Michigan, the authors sent around mailers to households that effectively randomly varied beliefs about whether others would know whether the household members had voted.
-In particular, one version of the mailer included a list of the voting records of the household and their neighbors, and also stated that an updated mailer would be sent after the primary.
+A more direct test of social image effects associated with others knowing whether one votes comes from the large-scale experiment conducted by Gerber et al. (2008).
+During a 2006 primary election in Michigan, the authors sent mailers designed to effectively randomly vary beliefs about whether one's neighbors would know whether members of the household had voted.
+In particular, one version of the mailer included a list of the voting records of the household and their neighbors and stated that an updated mailer would be sent after the primary.
 Thus, individuals would likely infer that their neighbors would learn if they did not vote in the primary.
-The authors find that the treatment increased voting dramatically (8 percentage points), despite having changed nothing else about the non-social benefits or costs (B or C) of voting.
+The authors find that the treatment increased voting dramatically (8 percentage points) despite having changed nothing else about the nonsocial benefits or costs (B or C, respectively) of voting.5

-Della Vigna et.al (2016) also build on the idea that individuals face a loss of utility if others know they did not vote (e.g., shame or stigma of being seen as a low civic type) and a gain if others know they did (e.g., pride).
-However, unlike the cases above whether others might directly observe whether an individual voted, a more common possibility is that others may ask each other whether they voted.
-If there is a cost of lying, some people may vote just so that they can truthfully say that they did when asked.
-In their experiment, they leave flyers on the doors of homes informing that they will return the next day to conduct a survey.
-They randomly vary whether the flyer informed them that the survey taker would ask whether they had voted in a recent congressional election.
+DellaVigna et al. (2017) also build on the idea that individuals face a loss of utility (e.g., shame or stigma of being seen as a low civic type) if others know that they did not vote and a gain (e.g., pride) if others know that they did.
+However, unlike the cases above, where others might directly observe whether an individual voted, a more common possibility is that others may ask each other whether they voted.
+If there is a cost of lying, some people may vote only so that they can truthfully say that they did when asked.
+In DellaVigna et al.'s (2017) experiment, enumerators left flyers on the doors of homes informing the household that they would return the next day to conduct a survey.
+They randomly varied whether the flyer informed the household members that the survey taker would ask whether they had voted in a recent congressional election.
 The authors knew from separate data whether the individuals had in fact voted.
 They find that those who had not voted were 20 percentage points less likely to answer the door to participate in the survey when the flyer mentioned they would be asked about voting, compared to when it did not.
-This is consistent with stigma or shame in having to reveal that they did not vote; this is despite the fact that the survey takers were likely strangers who the household would never interact with again, and thus we might expect λ to be low.
-By varying the incentives offered to participate in the survey, they also find that the value of avoiding telling the surveyor is on the order of the effect of a \$10 incentive (vs. \$0) to participate in the survey.
-Finally, they find that non-voters are more sensitive than voters to incentives to say on the survey that they did not vote (a shorter survey or a payment).
-Overall, they conclude that the value of voting just because you might be asked is about \$10-\$15, which they argue could account for observed levels of voter turnout.
-In general, however, these effects were found for wanting to avoid stigma; there were no comparable pride effects of being able to truthfully tell someone that you voted.
+This is consistent with stigma or shame in having to reveal that they did not vote; this result is found despite the fact that the survey takers were likely strangers whom the household would never interact with again, and thus we might expect λ to be low.
+By varying the incentives offered to participate in the survey, they also find that the value to an individual of avoiding telling the surveyor that they did not vote is on the order of the effect of a \$10 incentive (versus \$0) to participate in the survey.
+Finally, they find that nonvoters are more sensitive than voters to incentives to report on the survey that they did not vote (a shorter survey or a payment).
+Overall, they conclude that the value of voting only because one might be asked is about 10-15, which they argue could account for observed levels of voter turnout.
+In general, however, these results are effects of wanting to avoid stigma; there were no comparable pride effects of being able to truthfully tell someone that they voted.
 The authors then run a field experiment where they inform people before an election that they will conduct a survey after the election that will ask whether they voted.
-They find a 1.3 percentage point increased likelihood of voting in the 2010 congressional election, but a smaller and not statistically significant effect in the higher turnout 2012 presidential election.
+They find a 1.3-percentage point increased likelihood of voting in the 2010 congressional election, but a smaller and not statistically significant effect in the higher-turnout 2012 presidential election.